anaezquerro/separ/README.md

 ## Usage

-You can train, evaluate and predict different parsers from terminal with [run.py](run.py).
-Each parser has a string identifier that is introduced as the first argument of the [run.py](run.py) script.
-The following table shows the parsers available with their corresponding paper and the proper arguments that can be introduced:
+You can train, evaluate and predict different parsers from terminal with the [run.py](run.py) script.
+Each parser has a string identifier that is introduced as the first argument of [run.py](run.py).
+The following table shows the available parsers and their configuration (modifiable through terminal arguments).

 | **Identifier** | **Parser** | **Paper** | **Arguments** | **Default** |